carlosvsanluis/todayilearned/README.md

 Cette semaine, j'ai appris l'art ancien de Java.
 Apparemment, c'est comme la force; C'est partout.
 Surtout dans les portables Samsung.

+Today I learned how to use Git and commit from the desktop, I used to use Git Kracken.
+Why the world prefers Git to GitKracken I have yet to know.